madhurbhargava/RandomCodeSnippets/README.md

 VideoPageRenderer - A Video Page Renderer for iOS which renders landscape video on iOS using Xamarin.
 It uses AVVideoPlayer control on iOS platform to render the video.

-A Number picker control created as Xamarin Android Renderer.
+CustomPickerView, DurationPicker, DurationPickerRenderer - A Number picker control created as Xamarin Android Renderer.
 This was created to pick up duration in hours and minutes.